awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 A clause that removes the sort key of the target table\.
 If the sort key was previously defined as AUTO, then the table is no longer a candidate for automatic table optimization\.

+ALTER ENCODE AUTO
+A clause that changes the encoding type of the target table columns to AUTO\.
+When you alter encoding to AUTO, Amazon Redshift preserves the existing encoding type of the columns in the table\.
+Then, if Amazon Redshift determines that a new encoding type can improve query performance, Amazon Redshift can change the encoding type of the table columns\.
+If you alter one or more columns to specify an encoding, Amazon Redshift no longer automatically adjusts encoding for all columns in the table\.
+The columns retain the current encode settings\.
+The following actions don't affect the ENCODE AUTO setting for the table:
++ Renaming the table\.
++ Altering the DISTSTYLE or SORTKEY setting for the table\.
++ Adding or dropping a column with an ENCODE setting\.
++ Using the COMPUPDATE option of the COPY command\.
+For more information, see [ Data load operations](copy-parameters-data-load.md)\.
+To view the encoding of a table, query the SVV\_TABLE\_INFO system catalog view\.
+For more information, see [SVV\_TABLE\_INFO](r_SVV_TABLE_INFO.md)\.

 RENAME COLUMN *column\_name* TO *new\_name*
 A clause that renames a column to the value specified in *new\_name*\.
 The maximum column name length is 127 bytes; longer names are truncated to 127 bytes\.
 For more information about valid names, see [Names and identifiers](r_names.md)\.